techScript-roshan/techScript-roshan/README.md

 ## My GitHub Data :chart_with_upwards_trend:

-🏆 420+ Contributions in the Year 2021
+🏆 350+ Contributions in this Year (2023)

-📜 400+ Commits on GitHub
+🔑 250+ Contributions in the Year 2022

-🔑 200+ Contribution in Private Repos
+📜 650+ Commits on GitHub

 <br>
 <p align="center">